 A good divorce lawyer can work with you and your therapist as a team.

-In divorce court in Freehold a few years back, I heard a judge, in the middle of a child custody trial, ask a husband why he felt that his wife should not have custody of their 13-month-old daughter.“Because she’s crazy… she is so crazy that she even sees a psychologist!”
+In divorce court a few years ago, I heard a judge, in the middle of a child custody trial, ask a husband why he felt that his wife should not have custody of their 13-month-old daughter.“Because she’s crazy… she is so crazy that she even sees a psychologist!”

-Indeed, as a lawyer who has practiced in the area of divorce law for almost 30 years here in Monmouth County, the judge’s comments have been valuable to me for illustrating to countless clients the value of them having emotional support in the form of a trained licensed professional during the divorce process.
+Indeed, as a lawyer who has practiced in the area of divorce law for over 30 years here in New Jersey, the judge’s comments have been valuable to me for illustrating to countless clients the value of them having emotional support in the form of a trained licensed professional during the divorce process.